JiaqinKang/llmveriopt-AE/README.md

 - **Rocky Linux 8**
 - **RHEL 8**

-are *not supported*, because their system libraries are too old and will cause errors such as:
+are *not supported*, because their system libraries are too old.